 It is no small statement to say that the world economy has shifted drastically due to the Covid-19 response.
-From widespread closures to disruptions to trade systems, the pandemic has created seismic interruptions to our way of living, affecting various sectors of industry that are interconnected and, ultimately, has led to consequences in the realm of venture capital.
+From widespread closures to disruptions to trade systems, the pandemic has created seismic interruptions to our way of living, affecting various sectors of industry that are interconnected and, ultimately, has led to consequences in the realm of venture capital and raising capital.
 As such, new companies must be cognizant of the impact Corona virus has had and should make adjustments as a result.

 More than ever, investment partners want to work with businesses whose bottom line is secure and who have done their part to ensure continued revenue.
 Demonstrating your commitment to your client base and a solid ability to deliver products or services to meet demand is the most important thing you can do to convey stability.
 In addition, startups and angel investors alike are tending to connect with those whom they already know rather than branching out and forging new relationships.